 The last 5 years in a nut shell.

 For those of you who had followed me then, and still do, know that it has been a bitter sweet ride for Her Style & Grace as a brand.
 Between then and now, my life has been a wild - 360 - ‘who would have thought’ - world rocking - ride for the past some years.
-Good, bad, ugly and the most amazing moments have shaped me today.
+Good, bad, ugly and the most amazing moments have shaped me and this little hobby of mine today.
 Her Style & Grace started as a blog to share my fashion tips and some of my travel diary.
 First I loved the idea of showcasing my love of shopping on a budget but it turned into sharing my Thanksgiving tablescape real quick.
 I would get questions frequently on what I was wearing, where I shopped, where my Christmas ornaments were from, what type of bra I wore with an open back top and so much more.
 I was one of those girls who gushed over other bloggers’ gold charger plates and their unrealistic placement of candles (everyone loves candles.)
 So then I thought, I could do that too.

 I come to find out these girls are making money off of this….?
 They post an outfit or the coffee mug their drinking out of and if you buy something off their affiliated link they make a commission.
 Sounded so fun, and so easy.
 And I was so wrong.

 The first OG post of Her Style & Grace as a blog